Sonnet 504

 The woods and moors around that ancient house,

-There lived a crone whose simple glimpse gave fright
+There lived a crone whose simple glimpse gave fright—

 The bold, to varied distance oft might creep

-Between bent snags to view rank horrors there,
+‘Twixt gnarled snags to view rank horrors there,

-Where sight alone would mar all peaceful sleep
+Where misty sightings would haunt peaceful sleep

 On Hallows’ eve when souls would leave the grave